Skip to main content

 3. In the Add notification dialog, select the Project and Environment you’d like to be notified about.

-By default, the Run failure checkbox is selected to indicate when notifications apply only to scheduled and API-triggered runs—manual runs don’t trigger alerts.
+The Run failure checkbox is selected by default.
+It applies only to scheduled and API-triggered runs.
+Manual runs do not trigger alerts.

 6. Click Add.